Olan1ke/Power-Bi-Bank-Term-Deposit-Subscription-Dashboard/README.md

 1. what is the number of subscribers by there education?
 2. Subscriber By Marital Stautus.
 3. Subscribers By default and loan.
-4. The Subscriber Month Trend
+4. The Subscriber Month Trend.

 Dashboard
 ![](Bank_term_deposit_subscription_dashboard.png)